 The changing nature of society and business, with the rise of remote access and the explosion of data, has resulted in the need to pay increasing attention to security.

 An Ever-Increasing Risk of Cyber Crime

-Moreover we can look at security from a software development and a testing perspective, since building security measures into the programming and testing phases helps improve resilience to cyber attack.
+Moreover, we can look at security from software development and a testing perspective, since building security measures into the programming and testing phases help improve resilience to cyber-attack.

 Minimizing Corporate Risk and Heightening Resilience to Cyber Attack

-EXIN’s Secure Programming certification provides evidence that the ICT professional knows how to build security measures into the software during the development phase, before the software ever goes into the live environment.
-Paying attention in this way to the prevention of cyber attack will ensure that the organization is not a sitting duck for cyber criminals.
+EXIN’s Secure Programming certification provides evidence that the ICT professional knows how to build security measures into the software during the development phase before the software ever goes into the live environment.
+Paying attention in this way to the prevention of cyber attacks will ensure that the organization is not a sitting duck for cybercriminals.

 The certifications within the EXIN (Cyber) Security and Governance Portfolio are based on the e-Competence Framework (e-CF) – a quality ensuring and objective framework of world-recognized standards for measuring professional competences, of which EXIN is the co-initiator.